Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 1: How is the Gassho app different from others?

-Gassho focuses on authentic Japanese chanting and simplicity, making it easier for beginners to relax.
+Answer: Gassho focuses on authentic Japanese chanting and simplicity, making it easier for beginners to relax.
 Unlike music- or nature-sound-based apps, it offers Buddhist sutra chanting, breathing practices, and guided audio.

 Takeaway: Gassho delivers a uniquely calming experience through voice and silence, not just background music.